Charles (Tamil militant)

 After the Sri Lankan authorities became aware of his presence in Colombo, Charles moved to the East, serving as the LTTE's intelligence head in Batticaloa-Ampara between 1997 and 2000.
 During this time he is alleged to have masterminded the assassinations of Neelan Tiruchelvam (29 July 1999); Lucky Algama (8 December 1999); and C. V. Gunaratne (7 June 2000).
 He is also believed to have been behind the unsuccessful assassination attempt on President Chandrika Kumaratunga on 18 December 1999.
-He led the successful commando raid on Bandaranaike International Airport on 24 July 2001 in which no civilians were hurt.
+He led the successful commando raid on Bandaranaike International Airport on 24 July 2001, which caused damage to SLAF and to the airport.

 After the 2002 ceasefire Charles started expanding the LTTE's intelligence network in the Colombo region, particularly Sinhalese members of the police and armed forces.
 He is also worked to eliminate members of Tamil paramilitary groups and Tamils spying for the Sri Lankan authorities.
 In 2004 he was made head of the newly created Military Intelligence Wing of the LTTE.
 He is alleged to have been behind the Habarana bombing (16 October 2006) and attack on Galle Harbour (18 October 2006).
 He took part in gathering intelligence about the Anuradhapura air base prior to it being attacked on 22 October 2007.
 He was later placed in charge of all external operations and made commander of a special combat unit in Mannar District.

+Death

 In early 2008 Charles was assisting Sea Tigers leader Soosai fortify the Sea Tiger base at Vidattaltivu, Mannar District.
 Lieutenant Colonel Charles and three other LTTE members were killed on 5 January 2008 by a claymore mine placed by the Army's Deep Penetration Unit (LRRP) as they travelled in van between Iluppaikkadavai and Pallamadu in Mannar District.
 There were conflicting reports about his age - the Sri Lankan military claimed he was 35 whilst others reported that he was 43.
 His remains were buried in the LTTE's heroes cemetery at Kanakapuram, Kilinochchi District.
-He was posthumously promoted to Colonel.